 In the museum, it was important that any exhibition we booked from outside our collection was (1) fundable, (2) educational, and (3) something that would bring people into our galleries.

 Curators don’t always have ultimate control over what is exhibited.
-They must consult with educators (What programs could we line up with this exhibit?
-Would school groups come to see this?), development directors (Could we get a grant for this?
-Is there a major donor that would partially fund this?), the board of directors, and, of course, the director.
+They must consult with educators (What programs could we line up with this exhibition?
+Would school groups come to see this?) … development directors (Could we get a grant for this?
+Is there a major donor that would partially fund this?) … the board of directors … and, of course, the director.